Visiting Artists

 Funded through a generous gift from Dr. Edward M. Friedman '08 and Carole J. Friedman, in honor of Sculpture Professor Emeritus Gary Ambrose.

-Funded through the generous support of the TD Charitable Foundation.
+Funded by the generous support of the TD Charitable Foundation.

 Funded through a generous gift from Dr. Edward M. Friedman '08 and Carole J. Friedman, in honor of Sculpture Professor Emeritus Gary Ambrose.